quarkusio/quarkus/extensions/quarkus-rest/runtime/README.md

 - XML?
 - Optim: do not register handlers for return types Uni/Multi/CompletionStage if the static return type doesn't allow it (unless it's Response)
 - Optim: CookieParser splits things without checking if a separator exists, but it's too weird to touch ATM (see spec discussion)
+- I don't think we handle generic endpoints well: we don't appear to apply type arguments for methods defined in generic supertypes, so we see all method parameters as `Object`.
+Same for bean params.

 ** JAXRS SPEC observations